Rooted in a connection between Earth, home, and family.

 To put it simply, we haven’t automated a single step in our process because we love it too much.
 We believe that love shows in our products, which are made in small, artisanal batches.
 We grow all of our medicinal herbs on Vashon Island.
 When they’re ready to be harvested, we collect them at their peak potency in small batches, store them in paper bags and glass jars, then we process them by hand at our warehouse, just a ferry ride away, near downtown Seattle.

 This humble operation is our pride and joy.
-Until just a few years ago, we ran Sister Sage Herbs out of our home and made the products in the Atrium Commercial Kitchen in Pike Place Market.
-Dried herbs, seeds, bins of finished products and boxes and boxes of unused tincture bottles and tins filled the space.
 Today, we house everything at our 600 square-foot warehouse in Cloverdale Business Park.
 Our herbs are processed with locally-made OOLA vodka and organic kosher glycerin, and even our labels are printed in WA.
 Jayne and her crew of several Seattle and Vashon locals with flexible work schedules run our manually-operated Tincture Press (made by a family of welders in White Salmon, WA.) and our manual label machine (hand made in NM) ensures all the bottles look uniform.
 We twist every top shut, shrink-wrap every package, and ship it off, from our family to yours.
-Our products make their way daily to the world famous Pike Place Market, where chances are if you stop by, you’ll meet Jayne’s step-brother, Eddie.

 Jayne Simmons grows and nourishes every plant from seed to harvest.
 She spends years perfecting Sister Sage Herbs recipes, delighting in the herbs’ unique scents and properties.
 She creates in small batches to bring out the most potent form of natural herbal supplements in every product.

 Marc Fendel is Jayne’s partner and greatest fan.
 A professional musician and long-distance hiker, he runs the day-to-day business and marketing operations at Sister Sage Herbs.
-In 2015, Marc hiked the Pacific Northwest Trail with Team Astro on a journey of faith, healing, and nature that continues to inspire him.
+In 2012, Marc hiked from Mexico to Canada on the Pacific Crest Trail.
+A journey of faith, healing, and nature that continues to inspire him.